Made to Measure, From Old Palo Alto to the Eichler Tracts

 Custom Kitchen Questions From Palo Alto Homeowners

-How is a custom build different from semi-custom or stock cabinets?
+How is a full custom build different from semi-custom or stock cabinetry?

 Explore More on the Peninsula